Promoting health at a hefty price: Seattle’s soda tax starts Jan. 1

 The arrangement makes sense to Jeniffer Trice, a Central District mother of five who had vouchers prescribed for her family at a neighborhood health clinic this year.

-Mangoes and finger grapes were among the treats her children chose at the supermarket.
+Finger grapes were among the treats her children chose while shopping.
 Trice, 33, selected corn for making soup.
 Her 6-year-old son, Jordan, smiled wide as he remembered tasting Golden Delicious apples for the first time.

 “Each kid could pick something,” Trice said during a visit Thursday to the Odessa Brown Children’s Clinic, where physicians write Fresh Bucks prescriptions.
 “We don’t usually get a lot of peppers or avocados or things like that.
 They’re too expensive.”